PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 		break
 ```

-Instead of `'Exit'` use the name of the button you want to exit the window (Cancel, Quit, etc)
+Instead of `'Exit'` use the name/key of the button you want to exit the window (Cancel, Quit, etc)

 ### Button Click Events